What you can donate

 - Parts of the eye, such as the cornea

-If you wish to select which organs and/or tissue you wish to donate, heart valves are included under the heart donation option.
-There is also a separate option on the NHS Organ Donor Register to allow you to choose to donate your eyes and/or other tissues.
+Heart valves are included under the heart donation option.
+There is a separate option on the NHS Organ Donor Register to allow you to choose to donate your eyes.

 Organ and tissue donation

 A small number of people across the UK have also donated limbs, such as a hand, after their death to transform someone’s life.
-This type of transplant is very rare and needs explicit authorisation from family, on the person’s behalf to proceed.
+This type of transplant is very rare and would only go ahead with explicit authorisation, either from the person or from their family, on their behalf.